aws/aws-cdk/packages/@aws-cdk/aws-codepipeline-actions/README.md

 );
 const pipeline = new codepipeline.Pipeline(this, 'MyPipeline');
 const buildOutput = new codepipeline.Artifact();
-const deployStage = pipeline.addStage({
+// add source and build stages to the pipeline as usual... const deployStage = pipeline.addStage({
   stageName: 'Deploy',
   actions: [